-- If you require only workspace app for web, or your distribution does not have the necessary packages to support self-service, install only the workspace app for web package. - Otherwise, install Citrix Workspace app from the Debian package or the RPM package.
+- Install Citrix Workspace app from the Debian package or the RPM package.
 These files are easier to use because they automatically install any required packages. - If you want to customize the installation location, install Citrix Workspace app from the tarball package.